lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-2.rst

 1.1.
 Log in to the Rubin Science Platform at `data.lsst.cloud <https://data.lsst.cloud>`_ and select the Portal Aspect.

 1.2.
-To access the DP0.3 TAP Service (DP0.2 is the default), in the upper right corner next to "TAP Services" click "Show".
+To access the DP0.3 TAP Service, click on the DP0.3 Catalogs tab at the top of the screen.
-A new option will appear at the top, called "Select TAP Service".
-Click on where it says "Using LSST DP0.2 DC2", and select "LSST DP0.3 SSO" from the drop-down menu.
-In the upper right corner next to "TAP Services" click "Hide".
-The top of the page now displays "LSST DP0.3 SSO Tables".
-The default "Table Collection (Schema)" will be "dp03_catalogs_10yr" and the default "Table" will be "dp03_catalogs_10yr.DiaSource".
+The default "Table Collection (Schema)" will be "dp03_catalogs_10yr" will be used for this tutorial.
+Change default "Table" will be "dp03_catalogs_10yr.SSObject" to "dp03_catalogs_10yr.DiaSource" by clicking on the down arrow and selecting the table.

 1.3.
 At upper right, click "Edit ADQL", and enter the following query into the box.
 This query retrieves a random subset of ``SSObjects`` that were observed between 100 and 300 times over the 10-year LSST survey simulation, are bright (``g_H`` < 20 mag) but would never saturate with LSST (``g_H`` > 17 mag), are in the inner Solar System (``q`` < 3), and have orbits that are inclined by at least 20 degrees and eccentricities between 0.1 and 0.5.
+Click the "Search" button in the lower left-hand corner.

 .. code-block:: SQL